MatteoLarrode/DataViz-2102/Cloropleth Maps/README.md

 the regions.
 We will be using data on the NUTS 2 level, which is the statistical unit of approximately 800,000 to 3 million people.

-For the spatial data, we will use the [giscoR package](https://cran.r-project.org/web/packages/giscoR/vignettes/giscoR.html).
+For the spatial data, I used the [giscoR package](https://cran.r-project.org/web/packages/giscoR/vignettes/giscoR.html).
 This package provides an easy interaction with the GISCO API, which gives access to a database containing core geographical data covering